springernature/vpat/nature.md

 <tr>
 <td>502.3.4 Values</td>
 <td>Supports</td>
-<td>The pages of this product use standard HTML or WAI-ARIA object attributes for maximum compatibility with assistive technologies.</td>
+<td>The pages of this product use standard HTML or WAI-ARIA object attributes for maximum compatibility with Assistive Technologies.</td>
 </tr>
 <tr>
 <td>502.3.5 Modification of Values</td>
 <td>Supports</td>
-<td>The pages of this product use standard HTML or WAI-ARIA object attributes for maximum compatibility with assistive technologies.</td>
+<td>The pages of this product use standard HTML or WAI-ARIA object attributes for maximum compatibility with Assistive Technologies.</td>
 </tr>
 <tr>
 <td>502.3.6 Label Relationships</td>
-<td>Partially Supports</td>
+<td>Supports</td>
 <td>
-Generally, the pages in this product use labels on components that require user input.
-Some exceptions exist.
+The pages in this product use labels on components that require user input.
 <br><br>
 See WCAG sections <a href="#headings-and-labels">2.4.6 Headings and Labels</a> and <a href="#labels-or-instructions">3.3.2 Labels or Instructions</a> for further detail.
 </td>